 Oticon Opn hearing aids which, from a practical perspective, has features such as Direct to iPhone and internet connectivity, groundbreaking adaptive directionality, and lightning-fast noise reduction capabilities, just to name a few.
 This new evolution of hearing aid amplification takes things to a whole other level with numerous industry-first technologies like dual-wireless connectivity, IFTTT connections with various internet connected devices around the home, 64-bands, 113dB input stage and more.

-Oticon Opn™ boasts that listeners required 20% less listening effort – reducing the load on the brain in noisy environments (compared to the Oticon Alta2 Pro), 20% more capacity to remember – freeing up mental resources, enabling the user to recall more in noisy environments (Individual benefit may vary depending upon instrument prescription), and 30% better speech understanding – even in the most noisy environments without suppressing surrounding sounds through narrow directionality (Compared to Alta2 Pro) – impressive claims that, if verifiable through our clinical testing, will transform lives of many with hearing loss.
+Oticon Opn™ boasts that listeners required 20% less listening effort – reducing the load on the brain in noisy environments, 20% more capacity to remember – freeing up mental resources, enabling the user to recall more in noisy environments (Individual benefit may vary depending upon instrument prescription), and 30% better speech understanding – even in the most noisy environments without suppressing surrounding sounds through narrow directionality (Compared to Alta2 Pro) – impressive claims that, if verifiable through our clinical testing, will transform lives of many with hearing loss.

 While traditional hearing aid directionality (facing desired speech sounds in noise) has been a great feature and has proven to greatly improve the ability of those with hearing loss to hear speech in noise (by far, the number one concern of hearing aid wearers) there are a few obstacles traditional directionality creates.